liyangau/konnect-terraform/README.md

 This repository serves as a demonstration of how to manage Kong Konnect resources declaratively using the [Konnect Terraform Provider](https://github.com/Kong/terraform-provider-konnect).

+## Caution

+**Caution:** This repository is currently in its early development phase.
+Expect frequent updates and potential changes to functionality as development progresses.

 ## Features

 - Utilizes an S3 bucket as a Terraform backend.